Icon Starting and Configuring the ElevateDB Server

 Configuration EntryDescription

-Encryption PasswordSpecifies the encryption password used by the ElevateDB Server for all encryption purposes.
-The ElevateDB Server uses this password for all configuration file encryption, table files encryption (for encrypted tables), and for encrypting all communications with a remote session when it uses encryption for the session.
-Likewise, you can force the ElevateDB Server to only accept encrypted connections from remote sessions by setting the "Server Encrypted Only" configuration entry (below) to True.
-The default value is 'elevatesoft'.
+Encryption PasswordSpecifies the encryption password used by the ElevateDB Server for all file encryption purposes.
+The ElevateDB Server uses this password for all configuration file, database catalog, and table files encryption (for encrypted tables).

 ElevateDB uses the Blowfish block cipher encryption algorithm with 128-bit MD5 hash keys for encryption.
 Please see the Encryption topic for more information.

 SignatureSpecifies the signature used by the ElevateDB Server for all communications and database access.
-The ElevateDB Server uses this signature for all configuration file access, table files access, and for encrypting all communications with a remote session.
+The ElevateDB Server uses this signature for all configuration file access, table files access, and for all communications with a remote session.
 A signature is useful for "branding" a server so that it only communicates with sessions that are using a specific signature, rejecting any that do not use that signature.
 The default value is 'edb_signature'.

 Licensed SessionsSpecifies that a certain maximum number of concurrent licensed sessions be allowed.
 The default value is 4096 sessions.
 Specifying a lower figure will allow no more than the specified number of sessions to concurrently access the same configuration.